frappe/erpnext-shipping/README.md

 ## ERPNext Shipping

-A Shipping Integration fir ERPNext
+A Shipping Integration for ERPNext

 #### License